sjmudd/iodku/README.md

 * `--insert-interval=XXX` is used to determine the insert interval.
 Default is `1s`.
 See: https://github.com/go-sql-driver/mysql#dsn-data-source-name for the exact format.
 * `--count=xx` number of inserts to perform, default is -1 (insert forever)
+* `--summary` provide summary statistics of the inserts which were performed.

 ## Sample output